 - You must be aged 18 or over and reside in the UK.
 The Account cannot be used by clubs or charities or held in trust for anyone else.

-- You can only apply for and manage this Account online through our website – chartersavingsbank.co.uk.
+- You can apply for an Online Account through our website, at chartersavingsbank.co.uk

 - Minimum deposit of £5,000, maximum account balance of £1,000,000.
 Once the Account is opened you can make deposits using your Nominated Account up to the maximum account balance of £1,000,000 at any time.